rish727/nitk_hackathon/README.md

 # nitk_hackathon

 ## For What ?
-I thik it is hard to find a lot of information about tranfering to other university from NIT in graduate.
+I thik it is hard to find a lot of information about tranfering to other university from NIT after graduate.

 so I made this website that is scraping university's home pages.